bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ## Running a Bacalhau Job

-Now that we have the data in IPFS and the docker image pushed, next is to run a job using the `bacalhau docker run` command
+Now that we have the data in IPFS and the Docker image pushed, next is to run a job using the `bacalhau docker run` command

 ```bash